Pamir Energyâ€™s cross-border energy programme in Bashor, Afghan Badakhshan

 inadequate electricity supply, reducing deforestation and contributing to

 the region’s economic recovery.
-In Uganda, AKFED is leading the US$860-million,
+In Uganda, AKFED completed the

 AKFED’s initial involvement in building telecommunications infrastructure was in Indigo, a GSM mobile phone operation in Tajikistan.
 In Afghanistan, AKFED determined that building communication infrastructure was critically important to the redevelopment of the country and was awarded the country’s second GSM mobile phone license.
-The company that was formed, Roshan, has invested over US$450 million in expanding its coverage and is market leader with over 3.7 million subscribers.
+The company that was formed, Roshan, has expanded its coverage and is now the market leader with over 6.5 million subscribers.
 Roshan directly employs more than 1,100 people, making it one of the largest private sector employers in the country.
 Indirectly, over 30,000 people are employed through distributors, contractors and suppliers.
 Find

 out more on Industrial Promotion Services